Stability of SIS Spreading Processes in Networks with Non-Markovian Transmission and Recovery: Decay Rate Analysis

+{Proposition~\ref{prop:exact} yields the exact value of the decay rate, since the proposition uses the transition rate matrix of the whole Markov process~$\xi$ that exactly describes the GeNeSIS model.
+However, Proposition~\ref{prop:exact} is not easily applicable in practice because the dimension~$N_\xi$ of the matrix~$Q$ grows exponentially as

-Although Proposition~\ref{prop:exact} gives a necessary and sufficient condition for the exponential mean stability of the GeNeSIS model, the condition is not easily applicable in practice because the size of the matrix~$\Pi$, i.e., the product~$\prod_{i=1}^n (1+p^{\abs{\mathcal N_i}} q)$, grows exponentially fast with respect to the parameters~$n$, $p$, and $q$.
-The following theorem gives a sufficient condition for the exponential stability in terms of the eigenvalues of a matrix whose size grows \emph{linearly} with respect to the parameters in the GeNeSIS model.
+where $m$ denotes the number of the edges in the network.
+The following theorem overcomes this computational difficulty by providing a lower bound on the growth rate in terms of the eigenvalues of a matrix whose size grows \emph{linearly} with respect to the parameters in the GeNeSIS model.}

-\begin{theorem} Define the $(npq)\times (npq)$ matrix~
+\begin{theorem} Define the $(npq)\times (npq)$ matrix